afuetterer/python-re3data/README.md

     - dataclass (default): Returns a Python dataclass object, allowing convenient access to the element of the re3data schema
     - response: Returns a Python object representing the API response
-    - original XML: Returns the raw XML response from the API
+    - original XML (str): Returns the raw XML response from the API
-    - JSON: Returns a JSON representation of the API response
+    - JSON (str): Returns a JSON representation of the API response
     - dictionary: Returns a dictionary representation of the API response
+    - csv (str): Returns a CSV representation of the API response
+    - dataframe: Returns a pandas.DataFrame representation of the API response

 ## Requirements